 Mix - Determines mix between Wet & Dry signal.

 Click the gear icon on the top of the UI to open this section.
 Alternatively you can drag down on the lower edge.

-- LFO Pull - LFO Maximum depth Pull Down.
-The higher the value of this parameter, the more the LFO gets pulled down towards 0 as its speed increases.
-This only works in combination with a non-zero LFO Max Depth Scale.
+LFO Pull - LFO Maximum depth Pull Down.
+The higher the value of this parameter, the more the phaser frequency gets pulled down towards 0 as its speed increases.